Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

     }
 }
 ```

 The mutation returns a restaurant object with the fields that were passed in.

-Once the mutation is created, we can use it to delete a restaurant.
 To delete a restaurant, we would need to create a mutation.
-Below is the Delete Restaurant mutation,add it to the `schema.py` file.
+Below is the `DeleteRestaurant` mutation.
+Let's add it to our `schema.py` file.

 ```python
 class DeleteRestaurant(graphene.Mutation):
     class Arguments: